Scrollerer/Scrollerer.github.io/index.md

 **Projects Overview:**

-- Reveal a Secret Message (Documentation page will be added soon...)
+- Reveal a Secret Message
 > <img src="include/SecretGif.gif" alt="Animated GIF Life Stats" width="60%">
 >
 > Press a button and reveal the Secret message - this one was created to surprise my girlfriend for Valentine's Day.

-- Arpeggio piano (Documentation page will be added soon...)
+- Arpeggio piano
 > <img src="include/PianoGif.gif" alt="Animated GIF Life Stats" width="60%">
 >
 > Become a professional piano player... sort of... not really.